MuhammadSaad897423/gpt4all/.github/ISSUE_TEMPLATE/chat-bug.md

 about: A bug report for GPT4All Chat
 labels: ["chat", "bug-unconfirmed"]
 ---
+about: A bug report for GPT4All Chat updated
 <!-- Before creating a new issue, please make sure to take a few moments to check the issue tracker for existing issues about the bug. -->

 ### Bug Report